ptsteadman/notebook/stories/summer-of-entropy.md

 # Summer of Entropy

-An one-legged dachshund jumped over Chris's feet, chasing a group of other sleek Brooklyn dogs with beautiful eyes.
+An one-legged dachshund jumped over Chris's feet, chasing a group of other sleek, unusual dogs with beautiful eyes.
 The dogs were running in circles around the bar's veranda, wriggling between wooden tables and benches full of young adults.
 As Chris turned to watch the dachshund, he caught the eyes of a skinny, dark-haired woman.

 "Hi, are you here for the tech meetup?"
 Chris asked.